A. Battle against the Amalekites.

 i.
 Pride and disobedience make us blind - or deaf - to our sin.
 What was completely obvious to Samuel was invisible to Saul.
 We all have blind spots of sin in our lives, and we need to constantly ask God to show them to us.
 We need to sincerely pray the prayer of Psalm 139:23-24: Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.

 b.
-Saul’s excuses are revealing.
-First, he blames the people, not himself (They have brought them . . . the people spared the best of the sheep and the oxen).
-Second, he includes himself in the obedience (the rest we have utterly destroyed).
-Third, he justifies what he has kept because of its fine quality (the best of the sheep and the oxen).
-Fourth, he claims to have done it for a spiritual reason (to sacrifice to the Lord your God).
+They have brought them . . . the people spared the best of the sheep and the oxen: This is the first of a series of excuses from Saul - he blamed the people, not himself.
+Second, he included himself in the obedience (the rest we have utterly destroyed).
+Third, he justified what he kept because of its fine quality (the best of the sheep and the oxen).
+Fourth, he claimed to do it for a spiritual reason (to sacrifice to the Lord your God).

 i.
-Of course, while all this made perfect sense to Saul (in his proud self-deception), it meant nothing to God and Samuel.
+In his pride and self-deception, this all made perfect sense to Saul but it meant nothing to God and Samuel.
 In fact, it was worse than nothing - it showed that Saul was desperately trying to excuse his sin by word games and half-truths.

 ii.
-But even in his excuse, Saul reveals the real problem: he has a poor relationship with God.
-Notice how he speaks of God to Samuel: “to sacrifice to the Lord your God.”
-The Lord was not Saul’s God.
-Saul was Saul’s God.
+But even in his excuse, Saul revealed the real problem: he had a poor relationship with God.
+Notice how he spoke of God to Samuel: "to sacrifice to the Lord your God."
+The Lord was not Saul's God.
+Saul was Saul's God.
 The Lord was the God of Samuel, not Saul.
-In his pride, Saul has removed the Lord God from the throne of his heart.
+In his pride, Saul removed the Lord God from the throne of his heart.

 iii.
 "O sinners, you do miscalculate fearfully when you give to God's servants such false explanations of your sins!"
 (Blaikie)

 c.
-The rest we have utterly destroyed: As it turned out, this was not even true.
-Saul, in fact, did not even do what he said he did.
-There were still Amalekites he left alive.
+The rest we have utterly destroyed: As it turned out, not even this was true.
+There were still Amalekites left alive.
 David later had to deal with the Amalekites (1 Samuel 27:8, 30:1, 2 Samuel 8:12).
-Haman, the evil man who tried to wipe out all the Jewish people in the days of Esther, was in fact a descendant of Agag!
-(Esther 3:1).
-Most ironic of all, when Saul was killed on the field of battle, the final thrust of the sword was from the hand of an Amalekite!
-(2 Samuel 1:8-10).
-When we don’t obey God completely, the “left over” portion will surely come back and trouble us, if not kill us!
+Haman, the evil man who tried to wipe out all the Jewish people in the days of Esther, was a descendant of Agag (Esther 3:1).
+Most ironic of all, when Saul was killed on the field of battle, an Amalekite claimed to deliver the final thrust of the sword (2 Samuel 1:8-10).
+When we don't obey God completely, the "left over" portion will surely come back and trouble us, if not kill us.

 d.
 Then Samuel said to Saul, "Be quiet!"
 Samuel has had enough.
 He will listen to no more from Saul.
 The excuse was revealed for what it was - just a lame excuse.
 Now it is time for Saul to be quiet, and to listen to the word of the Lord through Samuel.

 i.
-But even in this, Saul can’t shut up.
-He shows his proud desire to retain some control by replying, “Speak on.”
-As if the prophet of God Samuel needed Saul’s permission!
-He would speak on, but not because Saul had given him permission.
+But even in this, Saul can't shut up.
+He shows his proud desire to retain some control by replying, "Speak on" as if the prophet of God needed Saul's permission.
+He would speak on, but not because Saul gave him permission.
 He would speak on because he was a messenger of God.